Transform Your Thinking; Transform Your Life

 This all starts with recognising and embracing our similarities, seeing how each and every single one of us experiences pain, disappointment, anger, boredom, happiness, in exactly the same way.
 How my happiness is the exact same feeling of pleasure you also experience.
 The difference is the intensity of that happiness and the context in which it arose.
 The pain of loosing a child is exactly the same sadness no matter where you grew up, what education you received, religion you support, job you do, or football team you support.
 The intensity and context for arising will always be different.

-I honestly believe if we could truly start to see this simple truth of life, if we could just start to teach our children this fact, that we are more similar than individual, I can only see a better and better society of individuals but also of common unity.
-After all we have given ourselves the proud and noble title of MANKIND so let’s try to live up too this Kindness we so proudly named ourselves, and see how the suffering and it’s pain associated are felt by us all.
+I honestly believe, if we could truly start to see this simple truth of life, if we could just start to teach our children this fact, that we are more similar than individual.
+I can only see a better and better society of individuals but with a common unity.
+After all we have given ourselves the proud and noble title of MANKIND.
+Let’s try to live up too this Kindness we so proudly named ourselves, and see how the suffering and it’s pain associated are felt by us all.
 How the elations and joys of life are also felt by us all.
 Then we will begin to act more kindly towards our fellow man and truly live up to the name MANKIND.

 Dhamma Tāpasā* (Andrew Hallas)